chauhan-maanya/Obstacle-Avoiding-Robot-Car-/README.md

 # Obstacle-Avoiding-Robot-Car
-This project is an academic guided project where I contributed and learned the fundamentals of integrating hardware and software.
-The goal was to build a robot car that can detect and avoid obstacles autonomously using ultrasonic sensors and Arduino programming.
+An academic project focused on integrating hardware and software to create a self-navigating car.
+Built using Arduino UNO, this car detects obstacles with ultrasonic sensors and autonomously adjusts direction.
+The project helped deepen my understanding of embedded systems, logic building, and team-based hardware development.

 ## 📦 Components Used